This post on the Camino de Santiago Walk is sponsored by Moon Travel Guides. Planning…

 I never cease to be amazed by how much joy he could get out of going into some obscure, non-descript museum and ending up with a story that make you laugh out loud.

 I read this book at the same time I read No Friend but the Mountains: Writing From Manus Prison by Behrouz Boochani.
 It paints an altogether different picture of Australia – a particular kind of hell on earth that was hard to read.
 Think inhumane prison conditions and the exact opposite of anything I experienced over three months of traveling through Australia many decades ago.

 If you don’t know Alan Doyle, the front man for Great Big Sea, then you’re in for a treat.
 This is a wonderful read that will make you laugh out loud as you follow Alan’s account of leaving a small fishing village in Newfoundland and discovering the rest of Canada.

 Much of the time he is with his band-mates in either a van, a bus or a car with broken windshield wipers, moving from doing really well to barely making ends meet – but always moving forward.
 You’ll love his description of playing for the Queen in Ottawa.

 The Jaguar’s Children by John Vaillant

 I found this book in one of those little lending libraries popular in neighbourhoods.
 It’s a work of fiction about 15 people looking for freedom from poverty and politics in Mexico.
 They each pay a coyote $2000 to get them across the border via an empty water-tank truck converted to conceal human passengers.

-Within a week of finishing the book, almost the exact same thing that the author describes happened.
+Within a week of finishing the book, almost the exact same thing that the author describes happened in Texas.
 It’s a riveting read and makes you think about the level of desperation to undertake such a trip.